 Overview

-There are a number of qualifications at the University of Otago which are considered general bachelors' degrees and are subject to the Entry Pathway system.
+There are a number of qualifications at the University of Otago which are considered general bachelors' degrees.
+General bachelors’ degrees are normally taken over three years, and all have the same entry requirements, which are the same as those outlined on the University Entrance requirements page.

 Programmes considered general bachelors' degrees: